coder-dojo-ham/micropython_worksheets/Intermediate/03_radio_reaction/README.md

         message = radio.receive()
 ```

-This while loop ends and the program continues as soon as the first message is received.
+This `while` loop ends and the program continues as soon as the first message is received.

-This message will contain the player’s name, so add this code to broadcast the winner to all the players and scroll it on the display.
+The message will contain the player’s name, so add this code to broadcast the winner to all the players and scroll it on the display.
 The last line of code changes the display back to the icon, so the referee knows they can start another round when they want to.

 ```python
     radio.send(WINNER_PREFIX + message)